Kbergmann/Khufai_Formation_Oman_EBSD_PIC_SEM_data_Shuram_excursion/README.md

 data/UV_Fluorescence/

 Ultraviolet fluorescence microscopy images: UV-induced fluorescence images taken on the AxioImager M2 revealing organic matter distribution, cement generations, and diagenetic features.
-Helps distinguish primary depositional fabrics from secondary alteration.
+UV fluorescence was examined using three filters optimized for the following excitation and emission wavelengths: 430 nm excitation and 530 nm emission, 488 nm excitation and 519 nm emission, and 550 nm excitation and 605 nm emission.
+These filters were used to distinguish differences in autofluorescence between carbonate phases and detrital minerals.

 data/Field_photos/